Natterhorn/teamtournament/_pages/tournament-rules new.md

 In order to ensure timing in tournament games is fair and reasonable, at the end of the round the clock is immediately paused for the entirety of the Cleanup Phase and the following Power Phase.
 If either player is taking an excessive amount of time to resolve any decisions or player effects, a judge should be called to help resolve the issue.

 ## **PAINTING COMPETITION**
-Second Wind’s painting competition will have three categories, judged by a panel of painting experts:
+Squad Goals’s painting competition will have three categories, judged by a panel of painting experts:

 * Best Roster
 * Best Hero